Organic farming and biodiversity: Impact on species

-Highly impacted animal species

 Earthworms

 Earthworm population and diversity appears to have the most significant data out of all studies.
 Out of six studies comparing earthworm biodiversity to organic and conventional farming methods, all six suggested a preference for organic practices including a study at the pioneering Haughley farm in 1980/1981 that compared earthworm populations and soil properties after 40 years.
 Hole et al. (2005) summarized a study conducted by Brown (1999) and found nearly double the population and diversity when comparing farming methods.

 Birds

 Organic farms are said to be beneficial to birds while remaining economical.
 Bird species are one of the most prominent animal groups that benefit from organic farming methods.
 Many species rely on farmland for foraging, feeding, and migration phases.
 With such, bird populations often relate directly to the natural quality of farmland.
 The more natural diversity of organic farms provides better habitats to bird species, and is especially beneficial when the farmland is located within a migration zone.
 In 5 recent studies almost all bird species including locally declining species, both population and variation increased on organic farmland,.
 Making a switch from conventional farming methods to organic practices also seems to directly improve bird species in the area.
 While organic farming improves bird populations and diversity, species populations receive the largest boost when organic groups are varied within a landscape.
 Bird populations are increased further with optimal habitat for biodiversity, rather than organic alone, with systems such as Conservation Grade.